Degrees of Freedom

 InterfaceCache(dh::AbstractDofHandler)

 Create a cache object with pre-allocated memory for the nodes, coordinates, and dofs of an interface.
-The cache is updated for a new cell by calling reinit!(cache, face_a, face_b) where face_a::FaceIndex and face_b::FaceIndex are the two interface faces.
+The cache is updated for a new cell by calling reinit!(cache, facet_a, facet_b) where facet_a::FacetIndex and facet_b::FacetIndex are the two interface faces.

 Struct fields of InterfaceCache

-• ic.a :: FaceCache: face cache for the first face of the interface
+• ic.a :: FacetCache: face cache for the first face of the interface

-• ic.b :: FaceCache: face cache for the second face of the interface
+• ic.b :: FacetCache: face cache for the second face of the interface

 • ic.dofs :: Vector{Int}: global dof ids for the interface (union of ic.a.dofs and ic.b.dofs)